Find the Best Talent in Georgia

 Facts about Georgia

-The country of Georgia (Georgian: საქართველო; Sakartvelo) has a rich and diverse culture that combines ancient traditions with modern technology.
-Georgia is a representative democracy organized as a unitary parliamentary republic.
+The country of Georgia (Georgian: საქართველო; Sakartvelo) has a rich and diverse culture, blending ancient traditions with modern innovation.
+It is a representative democracy and a unitary parliamentary republic.

 Capital city